AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/upgrade-instructions-5-2-0.md

 Before you proceed with upgrading to version 5.1.0 of Experience Manager Guides, you must consider the following points:

-- If you are using version 5.1.0 or 5.1.x, then you can directly upgrade to version 5.2.0.
+- If you are using version 5.1.x, then you can directly upgrade to version 5.2.0.
 - If you are using version 4.6.3, 4.6.4, 5.0.x, then you can directly upgrade to version 5.1.0.
 - If you are using version 4.6.0, 4.6.1, then you need to upgrade to version 4.6.3 or 4.6.4 or 5.0.0 before upgrading to version 5.1.0.
 - If you are using version 4.3.x, 4.2, 4.2.1 (Hotfix 4.2.1.3), 4.1, or 4.1.x then you need to upgrade to version 4.4 before upgrading to version 5.1.0.